-VHA is an active member in eighteen Ontario Health Teams in the regions where we provide service and also actively participates in other integrated care initiatives with partner organizations.
+VHA is an active member in Ontario Health Teams in the regions where we provide service and also actively participates in other integrated care initiatives with partner organizations.

 Accreditation Canada is an independent, not-for-profit organization that accredits health care and social services organizations in Canada and around the world.
 Its comprehensive accreditation programs foster ongoing quality improvement through evidence-based standards and a rigorous external peer review.

 Accredited by the International Society for Quality in Health Care (ISQua), Accreditation Canada has been helping organizations improve health care quality and patient safety for more than 60 years.
 VHA's Exemplary Standing is the highest ranking conferred by Accreditation Canada.

 Best Practice Spotlight Organizations (BPSOs) are health care and academic organizations selected by the Registered Nurses’ Association of Ontario (RNAO) through a request for proposals process to implement and evaluate the RNAO’s best practice guidelines.
 It is a dynamic partnership that focuses on making a positive impact on patient care though evidence-based practice.
 This designation recognizes VHA’s success in implementing and evaluating Best Practice Guidelines (BPGs) developed by the RNAO over a three year period.
 VHA has been a BPSO organization since 2015.

 The United Way Greater Toronto is the largest non-governmental supporter of social services in the region, dedicated to creating the opportunities people need to improve their lives and build a better future.